This report will review five cloud predictions made earlier this year by IBM’s Gery Menegaz, as follows:

 A concept you sometimes hear in business, particularly in architecture and interior design, is the notion of “research-driven” solutions, the notion that a company’s offerings are neither oversimplistic nor superficial, but rather are fundamentally based on cutting-edge knowledge and expertise.

 That’s true of our solutions at Atlantic.Net, which are based on 20 years of development and refinement.
-Get started now, in 30 seconds, with our research-driven Cloud Hosting.
+Get started now, in 30 seconds, with our research-driven cloud hosting; we also offer HIPAA cloud hosting.

 By Moazzam Adnan